 In no time, you will find that your content generates a good return on investment.
 You will also learn that if you continue to post that quality content consistently, you get a good number of readers.

 Good content marketers reach this point and settle.
 Great content marketers keep experimenting on various delivery strategies, topics, media, etc. While they could have settled with what has proven to work, the best content marketers continue to push further.
-These experiments in turn generate data which they can use to improve their content even further, thus growing their audiences and improving audience engagement.
+These experiments in turn generate data that they can use to improve their content even further, thus growing their audiences and improving audience engagement.

 Startups should never settle.
 When you think you have done well, question how better you can get.
-Experiment with various media, topics and delivery methods.
+Experiment with various media, topics, and delivery methods.
 Infographics could be the difference between 30k monthly visitors and 100k.
 Delivering your content through video instead of text could be your secret to a million monthly viewers rather than 20k monthly readers.
 If you want to grow, then you should keep experimenting.

 5. Quality over quantity

 For startups that pay for content, it is better to spend $2,500 on 5 top-notch articles spending the same amount on 50 ‘decent’ articles.
 There is a good chance that the 5 high-quality articles will all rank higher and bring in more visitors than the 50 decent ones.